-The alcohol industry is lobbying hard against the legalization of weed in various states, and with good reason: there is a suggestion that the industry could lose $2 billion a year and in 2017, Aspen became the first city in America where marijuana sales were higher than alcohol sales.
+The alcohol industry is lobbying hard against the legalization of cannabis in various states.
+The initial suggestion was that purveyors of alcohol would lose up to $2 billion a year.
+In fact, in 2017, Aspen became the first city in America to record higher marijuana sales than alcohol sales.

 - Inflammatory Response: When you drink too much alcohol, your immune system triggers agents that cause physical symptoms such as decreased appetite, memory issues, and a lack of concentration.

 - Irritated Stomach Lining: Your hangover also comes with increased stomach acid production and delays the process of your stomach emptying.
 The result includes vomiting, nausea, and pain.